matsad3547/engineering-report-app/README.md

 ### Interface
 * Using user feedback, build a more usable desktop version of the app.
-* Enable scrolling to show the next 10 reports.
-* Enable filtering and search to select reports for download and visualization.
 * Visualization package to show trends across selected reports.
-* Hidden passwords (asterisks vs. the actual letters)
-* Add server to ensure reports can be shared among authenticated users.